intmus/inttheory19-20/_08-overtones/a1-overtones.md

 abc: true
 ---

-You have likely heard the terms *overtone series* and *harmonic series* used in discussing music, but unless you have studied them previously, you probably do not realize how important this concept is to tonality and sound production.
+You have likely heard the terms *overtone series* and *harmonic series* while discussing music, but unless you have studied them previously, you may not realize the importance of this concept in creating tonality.
 The overtone series occurs naturally in all non-synthetic tone production.
 When a person sings, a harmonic series is present above every pitch.
-When any woodwind, string, or brass instrument creates a pitch, a harmonic series is present above every pitch.
+When any woodwind, string, or brass instrument creates a pitch, a harmonic series is present above any pitch.
 Perhaps even more importantly for our discussions, we can study the acoustics--or the math--behind this overtone series to explain the fundamentals of Western harmony.

+The overtone series can help you to understand:
-- Why do we divide the octave into twelve parts?
+- why we divide the octave into twelve parts.
-- Why do we hear some intervals as consonant and others as dissonant?
+- why we hear some intervals as consonant and others as dissonant.
-- How do we determine if an interval is in tune?
+- how we determine if an interval is in tune.
-- Why do we use a harmonic system based on perfect intervals and thirds?
+- why we use a harmonic system based on perfect intervals and thirds.

 ## The Structure of the Overtone Series